-- What part of my story should I tell the group, what part can I leave out because it’s not important?
+- What part of my story should I tell and, what part can I leave out because they already know?

 Ultimately, the problem-solving process encourages us to make decisions about which social responses will result in meeting our social goals, whether the goal is to relate well with another person, share space effectively without intruding or make others feel uncomfortable, or figure out what other people may be thinking or feeling, etc. Problem solving can help us work through a small dilemma or a major crisis; it provides the information from which we can decide which actions to take to navigate and regulate toward our optimal social response.

 In Image 2, problem solving sits just below the waterline.
 It's positioned here because, while problem solving to make decisions is a cognitive process and is usually invisible but social responses are perceived by others.
 This leads us above the waterline to social cognitive self-regulation as illustrated in Image 5.
 Social Responses refer to not just one thing (behavior) but several things working in tandem.
 Together this is called social cognitive self-regulation.